-Sweating – The sweat results to discomfort since the sweat is all around the area.
-The moist on the vulva enhance growth of microbes resulting to infection.
-On the other hand, burningoccurs; resulting to pain, even during walking, wearing inner wears becomes a problem.
-Scratching may be felt around the vulva, as a sign of thepresence of the parasite.
-Self-healingis not recommended since the situation may worsen.
-The vulva should be presented to doctor if there is;
+Sweating – The sweat results in discomfort since the sweat is all around the area.
+The moist on the vulva enhance the growth of microbes resulting in infection.
+On the other hand, burning occurs; resulting in pain, even during walking, wearing inner wears becomes a problem.
+Scratching may be felt around the vulva, as a sign of the presence of the parasite.
+Self-healing is not recommended since the situation may worsen.
+The vulva should be presented to the

 Presence of different discharge

-The discharge has different color, odor and consistency.
+The discharge has a different color, odor, and consistency.
 These changes are good indications of infection.
-Self-diagnosis is hard since it easily results to abnormal discharge making the situation worse.
-Pelvic inflammatory which may result to infertility due to infection of sexual transmitted diseases which spread to the uterus, ovaries, and fallopian tube if not treated early Different discharge occurs due to;
+Self-diagnosis is hard since it easily results in abnormal discharge making the situation worse.
+Pelvic inflammatory which may result in infertility due to infection of sexually transmitted diseases which spread to the uterus, ovaries, and fallopian tube if not treated early Different discharge occurs due to;

 The discharge of yeast infection is thick, clumpy and white in color.
 The discharge is odorless.
-The infection causes soreness on vulva, pain and burning when urinating or having intercourse.
+The infection causes soreness on vulva, pain, and burning when urinating or having intercourse.
 It is advisable to see a doctor, especially when pregnant for vulva examination.
-The infection is treated by use of anti fungal.
+The infection is treated by

 Causes formation of sores on the vulva and results to a smelling discharge.